Presidency of John Tyler: Accession

 In the 1840 presidential election, the Whig ticket of William Henry Harrison and John Tyler defeated the Democratic ticket led by incumbent President Martin Van Buren.
-Tyler was sworn in as the nation's 10th vice president on March 4, 1841, the same day as President Harrison's inauguration.
-Following Harrison's two-hour speech on a cold and overcast March 4, the vice president returned to the Senate to receive the president's cabinet nominations, presiding over the confirmations the following day—a total of two hours as President of the Senate.
-Expecting few responsibilities, he then left Washington, quietly returning to his home in Williamsburg.
+Tyler was sworn in as the nation's 10th vice president on March 4, 1841.
+Following Harrison's two-hour speech on a cold and overcast March 4, the vice president returned to the Senate to receive the president's cabinet nominations, presiding over the confirmations the following day.
+Expecting few responsibilities, he then left Washington for his home in Williamsburg.
 After his inauguration, Harrison called for a special session of Congress, to begin in late May, in order to address the dangerous financial condition of a country still in the midst of the Panic of 1837.
 The first few weeks of the presidency took a toll on Harrison's health, and after being caught in a rainstorm in late March he came down with pneumonia and pleurisy.
 Harrison's old age and fading health were no secret during the campaign, and the question of the presidential succession was on every politician's mind.

 Secretary of State Daniel Webster sent word to Tyler of Harrison's illness on April 1, and on April 5, Tyler learned that Harrison had died on the preceding day.
 Harrison's death while in office was an unprecedented event that caused considerable uncertainty regarding presidential succession.
 Legal scholars had long anticipated that a president would die in office at some point, but no firm consensus existed as to whether or not the vice president would fully assume the office of the presidency.
 Article II, Section 1, Clause 6 of the United States Constitution, which governed intra-term presidential succession at the time states that: